ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

     ```
     {: screen}

-2. If the plugin is installed, run the `bx plugin uninstall` to uninstall the CLI plugin.
+2. If the plugin is installed, run the `ibmcloud plugin uninstall` to uninstall the CLI plugin.

     Run the following command:

     ```
-    bx plugin uninstall activity-tracker
+    ibmcloud plugin uninstall activity-tracker
     ```
     {: codeblock}